 Prerequisite courses are not taught through the RN to BSN Program.
-These courses must be completed with a "C" or higher at another regionally accredited institution prior to application for admission to the RN to BSN Program.
+These courses must be completed with a "C" or higher at another regionally accredited institution prior to application for admission to the RN to BSN

+Program.
 Eligibility for admission to the RN to BSN Program further requires a minimum combined GPA of 3.0 for these prerequisite courses (excluding Statistics).

+of these prefe equisite courses (excluding statistics).

 ENGL Rhetoric and Composition I 3

-ENGL Rhetoric and Composition II
+ENGL Rhetoric and Composition II 3

-BIOL Human Anatomy and Physiology I with Lab 4
+BIOL Human Anatomy and Physiology I 4

+with Lab

-BIOL Human Anatomy and Physiology II with Lab 4
+BIOL Human Anatomy and Physiology 4

+II with Lab

-BIOL Microbiology with Lab.
-4
+BIOL Microbiology with Lab 4

-CHEM College or Introductory or General Chemistry with Lab 4
+CHEM College or Introductory or General 4

+Chemistry with Lab

 PSYC General Psychology 3

 PSYC Developmental Psychology 3

 SOCI Introduction to Sociology 3

 COMM Public Speaking 3

 MATH Statistics 3